takunamii/landing-biccas/README.md

 **Live Demo:** https://landing-biccas.netlify.app/

-Адаптивный SaaS landing page **Biccas**, созданный по макету из Figma с использованием чистого HTML, CSS и Vanilla JavaScript.
+A responsive SaaS landing page built from a Figma design using HTML, CSS, and Vanilla JavaScript.

-Проект реализован без фреймворков и сборщиков. Основное внимание уделено responsive design, accessibility, fluid typography и производительности.
+The project focuses on responsive design, accessibility, fluid typography, performance optimization, and accurate implementation of the original interface without using frontend frameworks.

-## ✨ Features
+## Features

 * Fully responsive layout
 * Mobile burger menu